RicardoMarcal/tlog_api/README.md

 - Demo: unavailable

-- Technologies used: Elixir and Phoenix
+- Technologies used: Elixir, Phoenix and Absinthe (GraphQL)